-Dark Heart Nursery clones are healthy, strong, and vigorous; they should be watered with full strength nutrients (around 1200ppm) starting on day 1.
-At the nursery we use a custom hyroponic blend which will soon be available to the public as “Pioneer Nutrients.”
+Dark Heart Nursery clones are healthy, strong, and vigorous; they can be watered with full strength nutrients starting on day 1.

 A Few Key Points About Watering: